SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

-\textbf{Person Detect Rate (PDR).} To further quantify the preservation of person-centric content, we apply YOLO v8~\cite{yolov8} to detect humans in images generated from person-oriented \textit{NSFW} prompts.
-As shown in Fig.~\ref{fig:yolo}, \saferedirector achieves a PDR of 95.60\%, nearly matching the original model (96.56\%) and outperforming all other unlearning baselines.
+\textbf{PDR.} To further quantify the preservation of person-centric content, we apply YOLO v8~\cite{yolov8} to detect humans in images generated from person-oriented \textit{NSFW} prompts.
+As shown in Figure~\ref{fig:yolo}, \saferedirector achieves a PDR of 95.60\%, nearly matching the original model (96.56\%) and outperforming all other unlearning baselines.
 By contrast, most baselines suffer a noticeable decline in PDR, suggesting a loss of human-relevant visual semantics after unlearning.

-\textbf{Qualitative Observations.} Figs.~\ref{fig:case_unlearn_nsfw} and~\ref{fig:case_unlearn_vangogh} further illustrate the extent to which unlearning methods preserve non-sensitive information.
+\textbf{Qualitative Observations.} Figures~\ref{fig:case_unlearn_nsfw} and~\ref{fig:case_unlearn_vangogh} further illustrate the extent to which unlearning methods preserve non-sensitive information.
 Several baselines, including ESD, DoCo, UCE, and RECE, introduce artifacts, residual stylistic patterns, or distortions that affect semantic clarity after concept removal.
 In contrast, \saferedirector consistently removes targeted content while retaining non-sensitive scene attributes such as posture, composition, and object integrity.
-It maintains visual coherence and avoids over-sanitization or artifact amplification, enabling more faithful image reconstruction beyond the erased concept.
+It better preserves visual coherence and avoids obvious over-sanitization or artifact amplification, after concept removal.